MerginMaps/docs/src/misc/write-docs/index.md

 ![](./footer-docs.png)

 If you click on the link, you will get the markdown source of the page that you can edit.
-If you are not in the Mergin Maps core documentation team, you would also need to work on [fork](#when-fork-is-needed) to be able to proceed.
+If you are not in the <MainPlatformName /> core documentation team, you would also need to work on [fork](#when-fork-is-needed) to be able to proceed.

 ### Why the Markdown Has Different Content as the Public Docs

-Occasionally, it can happen that the link in the footer is broken or the content in markdown does not match the content on [Mergin Maps Documentation](https://merginmaps.com/docs).
+Occasionally, it can happen that the link in the footer is broken or the content in markdown does not match the content on [<MainPlatformName /> Documentation](https://merginmaps.com/docs).
 This is due to the fact that the released version is the <GitHubRepo id="MerginMaps/docs/tags" desc="latest tagged release" />.
-The latest commit on main branch can be seen on staging server [Mergin Maps Staging Documentation](https://dev.merginmaps.com/docs).
+The latest commit on main branch can be seen on staging server [<MainPlatformName /> Staging Documentation](https://dev.merginmaps.com/docs).

 ### How Search Works

-We do not use the full search, but rather limited.
-The search at the documentation page only indexes the titles and headers in all articles.
-Another reason to make sure your headers are meaningful :)
+Full-text search is used in the docs thanks to the <GitHubRepo id="leo-buneev/vuepress-plugin-fulltext-search" /> plugin.

 ### How to Add New Page to Menu